Java Command Annotations – @AllowedValues

 For the values property of variable with type enum you have to enter the enum value name.Thus, pay attention to upper and lower case of the enum value names. |

-property is empty and the exclude
+By default, the values property is empty and the exclude variable is false.

-This means that all enum values are allowed for the variable that is annotated with @AllowedValues
+This means that all enum values are allowed for the variable that is annotated with @AllowedValues.

 2.2.1.
 Allow all enum values

-, all enum values will be allowed, see Listing 2.
+If the default configuration is used, i.e. @AllowedValues, all enum values will be allowed, see Listing 2.

 2.2.2.
 Allow only specific enum values

-In case you want to allow only some available enum values you can define these in the values
+In case you want to allow only some available enum values you can define these in the values property.

-To do this you must add the names of all enum values that should be allowed to the list of values
+To do this you must add the names of all enum values that should be allowed to the list of values.

-For example, @AllowedValues(values = { "ENUM_TO_ALLOW" })
+For example, @AllowedValues(values = { "ENUM_TO_ALLOW" }) only allows ENUM_TO_ALLOW for the annotated variable.

 Another concrete example can be seen in , see Listing 2.